-This course will explore American environmental politics, from the late 1800s to the present day, with a focus on understanding the actors, institutions and structural power dynamics that impact environmental struggles.
-We will proceed by engaging with a variety of historical and contemporary case studies related to toxic waste, clean air and water, fracking, national parks, old growth forests, oil pipelines, and agriculture.
-These cases will provide insight into the theories and concepts relevant to American politics; the historical evolution of American environmental policy; the ways in which various interest groups seek to influence environmental policy; and the role played by social movements that operate outside of the formal institutional realm.
-In pursuit of these ends, students will have an opportunity to pursue a semester project related to their own environmental interests.
+This course will explore American environmental politics, from the late 1800s to the present day, with a focus on understanding the actors, institutions, and structural power dynamics that impact environmental struggles.
+We will proceed by engaging with a variety of historical and contemporary case studies related to clean air and water, forests, energy, public lands, and climate change.
+These cases will provide insight into major theories and concepts relevant to American politics; the historical evolution of American environmental policy; the ways in which various interest groups seek to influence environmental policy; and the role played by social movements that operate outside of formal political institutions.

 -Students will be introduced to the theories of power that social scientists use to make sense of the world, as well as major concepts employed by scholars of public policy.

 -Students will gain a working grasp of the history of struggles over access to and control over land, water, and forests in the United States.